kingpin-ay/dynamic-portfolio/README.md

 - [x] Create a Basic Mechanism for dark Mode switch
 - [x] Separate out the the base url to `user/[username]`
 - [x] Make centralized Navbar on the /user/[username] page
-- [ ] Separate Out all the sections into different page from the /user/[username] page
+- [x] Separate Out all the sections into different page from the /user/[username] page
+- [ ] Make a default fallback page for the /user/[username] page 404
+- [ ] remove resume-download page from the user/[username] page